rgdigital/RYOT-Content/README.md

 - In terminal, go the folder you unzipped the package to using the `cd` function.
 Eg, `cd /path/to/folder`.
 You can drag a file to terminal to enter the path automatically.
 - Install the package with `sudo npm install`.
 - Run the content bootstrap with `gulp`.
-- A browser window should now pop up with the project.ryot-hover-parallax
+- A browser window should now pop up with the project.

 ## Developing
 - To add HTML, edit the **index.html** page from `src/index.html` (parent.html is used to preview the page locally).
 This page has examples of how to use the framework.